Leasing Opportunity for Historic Property

 Who is selecting the tenants?

-Where will patrons of these new businesses park?
+Where do patrons park?

 Are there any restrictions on the use of the home?
 Type of tenants or their improvements?

 Any improvements to the structures must conform to both Hemisfair Design Standards and Texas Historic Commission guidelines.
 Alterations to the exteriors are subject to the approval of Historic Design Review Commission.
 Tenants of the historic properties at Hemisfair must ensure that their business acts as a park activator, encouraging visitation to the parks and adding to visitors’ experience of the district.
-Business must be open to the pubic (e.g. not offices, residences, etc.).
+Business must be open to the public (e.g. not offices, private clubs, residences, etc.).